 We strive for both sustainability in managing our natural resources to provide reliable products year after year and resiliency in being able to adapt to both changing economic and ecological conditions.
-Our ranch has been in our family for 85 years old.
+Our ranch has been in our family for over 85 years.
 We are looking towards becoming a Centennial Ranch.

 The livestock are born, raised, and cared for in South Routt County at the headwaters of Trout Creek in the Yampa River Basin, providing the consumer with a truly locally sourced meat.
 We have been selling lamb and beef direct for years.
 Now fully established with USDA labeling, you can feel secure knowing our products are butchered and processed locally.
 Our animals are raised with love and respect, and we enjoy providing healthy and wholesome products.